labring/sealos/docs/4.0/docs/first-code/How to Run Your First Java Code on Sealos.md

     insert into test values (1,'Sealos');
     ```

-## Step 11: Open the "Application Management" application
+## Step 11: Open the "App Launchpad" application

 ![](/images/java-example-3.png)

 ## Step 12: Create a new application

-- In "Application Management", click on "Create New Application" to create a new application.
+- In "App Launchpad", click on "Create New Application" to create a new application.

 ![](/images/java-example-4.png)